Blog · Review Essay · Last reviewed June 16, 2026

 Reality+ and the Reality of Virtual Worlds

-David J. Chalmers's Reality+ is one of the cleanest philosophical bridges between simulation theory, virtual reality, AI minds, and ordinary institutional life.
+David J. Chalmers's Reality+ is one of the cleanest philosophical bridges between simulation theory, virtual reality, AI systems, and ordinary institutional life.
 Its most useful move is not the provocation that a simulated world might be real.
 It is the discipline of asking what follows when mediated worlds are real enough to hold knowledge, value, power, harm, and responsibility.
+The practical claim is operational realism: once a digital environment can create records, obligations, dependencies, losses, and decisions that travel outside the interface, it has crossed from experience design into governance.

 The Book